lawrence-peng/sequelize-auto/README.md

 ## Install

-    npm install -g sequelize-auto
+    npm install -g sequelize-build

 ## Prerequisites

-You will need to install the correct dialect binding globally before using sequelize-auto.
+You will need to install the correct dialect binding globally before using sequelize-build.

 Example for MySQL/MariaDB